spghtti/reactr/README.md

 # reactr

 A Tumblr clone built with React.
-This is a solution as part of the Odin's Project's [final Javascript project](https://www.theodinproject.com/lessons/node-path-javascript-javascript-final-project) in its Full-Stack curriculum.
+This is a solution as part of the Odin's Project's [final Javascript project](https://www.theodinproject.com/lessons/node-path-javascript-javascript-final-project) to create a functional clone of a popular site using [Firebase](https://firebase.google.com/) for a backend.

 ![Reactr demo gif](https://raw.githubusercontent.com/spghtti/reactr/main/reactr.gif 'Reactr demo gif')

 ### Features

+- User creation
 - User authentication
 - Writing posts
 - Liking posts